fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

     this->cmdResponse_out(opCode,cmdSeq,Fw::CmdResponse::OK);
   }
 ```
-Save the file then run the following command in the terminal to verify your component is building correctly.
+Run the following command in the terminal to verify your component is building correctly.

 ```bash
 # In led-blinker/Components/Led